 Prison administrators oversee correctional facilities including every aspect of staffing and inmate well-being.
 These jobs require a college degree and correctional facility supervisory experience.
-Prison administrator jobs are expected to experience growth that is relatively slower than most in the upcoming decade.
+Prison administrator jobs are expected to experience a decline in job opportunities in the upcoming decade.

 Prison administrators oversee the daily operations of correctional facilities.
 They also might be called prison wardens, jail administrators, executive directors or facility managers.
 Prison administrators typically require a bachelor's degree in criminal justice or a related field.

 |Required Education||Bachelor's degree in criminal justice or similar field; associate's degree and law enforcement experience may be accepted by smaller jails|

 |Other Requirements||Experience in a supervisory position within the correctional system typically required|

 |Projected Job Growth (2018-2028)*||-7% for first-line supervisors of correctional officers|